Complaints policy

 Monitoring and review

-The Complaints Policy was written and approved in October 2024 and will be reviewed every year – next review October 2025.
+The Complaints Policy was reviewed in November 2025 and approved by our Resident Experience Panel and Complaints Panel in December 2025.
+It will be reviewed annually - next review November 2026.